CasinoStart/Aviator-crash-game-Source-Code/README.md

 ## Aviator Crash Game
 Searching for specific casino scripts?
 Jewel in our crown is the Aviator Crash game script.
 This thrilling and popular game comes packed with an engaging video animation and a simple betting interface to keep players hooked.
 Explore our Aviator Crash section to secure the perfect game for your casino platform.

-### Experience the thrill and profit from your own online casino platform with BuyCasinoScripts!
+### Experience the thrill and profit from your own online casino platform with [Casino Scripts](https://casinoscripts.shop/)!
 Ready to become a casino mogul?
-Visit BuyCasinoScripts.com now!
+Visit [Casino scripts](https://casinoscripts.shop/) now!
 ```▍